 Orange County Workplace Injury Attorney

-Every year, about 2.9 million nonfatal injuries and illnesses happen on the job, according to the U.S. Bureau of Labor Statistics.
-That’s about three cases per every 100 workers.
-Of course, some fields like construction are bound to be more dangerous and result in more injuries, but across the U.S., workers in every industry and field are hurt in the workplace.
+Each year, approximately 2.9 million nonfatal injuries and illnesses occur on the job, according to the U.S. Bureau of Labor Statistics.
+This translates to roughly three cases per 100 workers.
+While certain fields, such as construction, are inherently more hazardous and see higher injury rates, workplace injuries occur across all industries and sectors in the U.S.

-If you’ve been hurt as a direct result of the work you do, whether it’s an acute injury like a traumatic brain injury (TBI) sustained in a fall or an overuse injury like carpal tunnel syndrome, you may be eligible for payment through workers’ compensation.
-The issue with workers’ comp is that it may not pay all your expenses, or your employer may claim that your injury was not work related.
+If you’ve been injured as a direct result of your job—whether it’s an acute injury like a traumatic brain injury (TBI) from a fall or an overuse injury like carpal tunnel syndrome—you may be eligible for compensation through workers’ compensation.
+However, workers’ comp might not cover all your expenses, and your employer could dispute that your injury is work-related.

 Whether you’re having trouble understanding the details of workers’ comp law and figuring out what you really should be receiving, or whether your workplace injury claim has been denied, you need legal help to get the best possible outcome.
 Hiring an experienced workers’ comp lawyer can help you get the full benefits you deserve to heal properly from your injury.
 Contact one of the knowledgeable Orange County personal injury lawyers at Aitken * Aitken * Cohn for a free consultation about your case and start getting the support you need.